-Swans glide across the placid lagoon.
+White swans glide across the placid lagoon.
 A small boy runs after a ball, inadvertently kicking it forwards each time he reaches down to pick it up, whilst his mother checks her e mails on her new smart phone.
 Even the ubiquitous dogs and joggers appear to float past as if in a dream.

 A wonderful place to re-charge your energies, meditate or wind down, especially in the final hour of daylight, the reflecting lagoon, once a frog pond, and the structures that tower over it, form a beautiful classical harmony.

-A further major renovation, concluded in 2008, unveiled the shining glory that it is today.
 It takes little suspension of disbelief to understand why it is so popular as a location for wedding shoots and film sets.

 As the balmy bay breeze gives way to the chill of twilight, I rise to leave.
 The tranquility is temporarily interrupted by another small boy, this time in a toy car chasing a pair of understandably agitated ducks around the perimeter of the lagoon.
 Needless to say, he loses, and peace is restored as darkness falls.